-staphylococcus aureus or MRSA
+Methicillin—resistant staphylococcus aureus or MRSA

 Andrew is currently based at Cancer Research UK's Cambridge Institute where he leads a research team.
-His research programme brings together his experiance of cutting edge mass spectrometry and DNA sequencing techniques to investigate the role of the oestrogen receptors (ER) in breast cancer.
-In 70% of all breast cancer cases this receptor drives the growth and proliferation of the tumour, and is a key target for the drug Tamoxifen.
+His research programme brings together his experience of cutting edge mass spectrometry and DNA sequencing techniques to investigate the role of the oestrogen receptors (ER) in breast cancer.
+In 70% of all breast cancer cases, this receptor drives the growth and proliferation of the tumour, and is a key target for the drug Tamoxifen.
 He hopes to provide key insights into how the signalling within the cell dynamically regulates the ER.
-The output of his work will provide the potential to develop new therapies and the research technologies he has developed have already been applied by other research groups around the work.
+The output of his work will provide the potential to develop new therapies and the research technologies he has developed have already been applied by other research groups around the world.

-the Bloomsbury Theatre
+Onstage at the Bloomsbury Theatre

 Andrew has worked on many science outreach and public engagement projects including founding and organising Skeptics in the Pub in Cambridge, which holds monthly talks by various speakers with the aim of highlighting the application of critical thinking and scientific method.
-Notable speakers include popular non-fiction author Simon Singh, statistician David Speigelhalter and historian Christopher Andrew.
+Notable speakers include popular non-fiction author Simon Singh, statistician David Spiegelhalter and historian Christopher Andrew.

 He has worked with the BBC on several shows as part of a British Science Assocation Media Fellowship, including Horizon and The One Show and written for The Guardian's 'Comment is Free' section along with BlueSci magazine.
 In 2013 he presented his first show for the BBC World Service called ''What if ... we could all become Cyborgs'.